valentk777/FileExchangeRestApi/README.md

-# FileExchangeRestApi
+# FileExchange
-It is dotnet6 API with pdf file exange endpoints, unit and integration tests examples.
+It is dotnet8 API with pdf file exange endpoints, unit, integration and performance tests examples.
+- For performance testing I am using K6
+- Global logging with new dotNet8 feature

 ## CI/CD
 I use appveyor for CI/CD builds and releases